yii2tech/ar-dynattribute/README.md

 > Note: you can also use [[\yii2tech\ar\dynattribute\DynamicAttributeBehavior::setDynamicAttributes()]] method to bypass naming restriction.
 This method will set all provided attributes without any checks.

+You can as well control the dynamic attributes list to be actually saved using [[\yii2tech\ar\dynattribute\DynamicAttributeBehavior::dynamicAttributeSaveFilter]].
+If set to `true` it will exclude any attribute, which is not listed at `dynamicAttributeDefaults` option.
+You may as well specify it as a PHP callback, which will perform some custom filtering.
+This option allows you to remove obsolete dynamic attributes, which existed in the past, but no longer actual.

 ## Serializer setup <span id="serializer-setup"></span>